 With Azure Stream Analytics, you can quickly stand up real-time dashboards and alerts.
 A simple solution ingests events from Event Hubs or IoT Hub, and feeds the Power BI dashboard with a streaming data set.
 For more information, see the detailed tutorial Analyze fraudulent call data with Stream Analytics and visualize results in Power BI dashboard.

 This solution can be built in just a few minutes from Azure portal.
 There is no extensive coding involved, and SQL language is used to express the business logic.

 This solution pattern offers the lowest latency from the event source to the Power BI dashboard in a browser.
 Azure Stream Analytics is the only Azure service with this built-in capability.

 Use SQL for dashboard

 The Power BI dashboard offers low latency, but it cannot be used to produce full fledged Power BI reports.
-A common reporting pattern is to output your data to a SQL database first.
+A common reporting pattern is to output your data to SQL Database first.
 Then use Power BI's SQL connector to query SQL for the latest data.

 Incorporate real-time insights into your application with event messaging